Who would have thought that you'd find a roundup of 2012 diesel cars on a website called the Practical Environmentalist?

 * A highly efficient alternator that uses brake energy as one source for charging the battery.

-Overall, it seems like it should be a good thing, because as consumers learn to think of diesel as a "green," fuel-efficient energy source instead of the source of black smoke belching from truck stacks, it can only help the trucking industry - just as long as car makers stay away from ads like the one from BMW in this year's Superbowl,
+Overall, it seems like it should be a good thing, because as consumers learn to think of diesel as a "green," fuel-efficient energy source instead of the source of black smoke belching from truck stacks, it can only help the trucking industry - just as long as car makers stay away from ads like the one from BMW in this year's Superbowl, which touted its

 clean diesel solution by implying that every other diesel vehicle on the road, including trucks, is belching thick black smoke.